yinshaokiev/My-Homelab-Journey/01-HomeLab_Journey/01-README.md

 - 12/31/25 - Deployed Tailscale across distributed endpoints (Windows & iOS) to create a private 'Tailnet'.
 This allows for secure, identity-verified SSH and Web GUI management of the home lab without the use of traditional VPN gateways or port forwarding.
 - 12/31/25 - Deployed updates to [Proxmox](../99-Troubleshooting/12-31-25_ProxmoxUpdate.md) and [Pi-hole](../99-Troubleshooting/12-31-25_PiHoleUpdate.md)
 - 01/04/26 - Deployed [NAS](./06-NAS-setup.md) and Mapped it to personal PC
-- 01/04/26 - Troubleshooting Mapping NAS to personal PC [Nas](../99-Troubleshooting/1-4-26_NAS_Troubleshooting.md)
+- 01/04/26 - Troubleshooting Mapping NAS to personal PC [NAS Troubleshooting](../99-Troubleshooting/1-4-26_NAS_Troubleshooting.md)